skynettoday/skynet-today/_posts/editorials/2019-02-04-ai-automation-job-loss.md

 is unlikely to happen without government intervention, as workers whose jobs are most automatable receive the least job training.
-The bright side is we know facilitating large shifts in employment composition is possible - U.S. made big investments in the G.I.
+The bright side is we know facilitating large shifts in employment composition is possible - the U.S. made big investments in the G.I.
 Bill and mandatory secondary education last century, helping American workers move out of agriculture and into other sectors.